DFE-Digital/find-information-about-academies-and-trusts/docs/getting-started.md

 - navigate to the `docker` directory
 - copy the `.env.example` file, save as `.env` and populate the application secrets within

+If you are running on Apple M1 chip the SQL Server image may not work.
+This can be fixed by:

+- Docker Settings > General: [X] Use virtualization framework and
+- Docker Settings > Features in Development: [X] Use Rosetta...

 There are two Docker compose files in the `docker` directory:

 ```bash